dzemal5/prime_suspects/README.md

 ## Additional Learnings

--Github recommendation for group work: might be a better idea for each of us to have our own files within the repo and create classes, and then call on class functions to avoid back merge issues
+- Github recommendation for group work: might be a better idea for each of us to have our own files within the repo and create classes, and then call on class functions to avoid back merge issues
--File naming conventions: We need to not have spaced between file names -Dataset search: choose a more robust dataset with proper provenance and reasonable date ranges
+- File naming conventions: We need to not have spaced between file names
+- Dataset search: choose a more robust dataset with proper provenance and reasonable date ranges

 ## Declaration